CrazyCompiler/microDL/README.md

 ###Browse everyting
- - This Gem allows your rails application to access user files from cloud storage.
+ - This Gem allows your rails application to access user files from cloud storage while creating a eok and which will pull that file to the local Fedora.
 Currently there are drivers implemented for Dropbox, Google Drive, Box, Amazon S3, and a server-side directory share.
  - installation : Add this lines to your application's Gemfile:

         gem 'jquery-rails'